ori-orion/orion_recognition/README.md

 and publishes to

-`/vision/face_detections` (DetectionArray, information about bounding boxes locations, scores, age_group(string), e.g. '18-25', age_index(int), e.g. if '18-25' is the third old age group then age_index will be 3 for '18-25', gender, e.g.'M'/'F')
+`/vision/face_detections` (DetectionArray, information about bounding boxes locations, age(not accurate but at least is somehow reasonable now), gender, e.g.'M'/'F', emotion, e.g. 'happy')

 `/vision/face_image`, (Image, bounding boxes in an image with age and gender information for visualisation)